anish-bhanwala-qp/practice-css/README.md

 1. `object-fit` give more control to position an image inside a div.
 Similar to background but for content.
 2. To show _shining_ animation used `linear-gradient` to create a `background` with little shine and used `background-position` property to move the background to create the shining effect.

+# Sticky Navbar (project 25)

+1. I didn't use `negative` `z-index` to place the overlay between the image background and the text.
+Instead I set the text position to absolute and placed it on top.
+The `z-index` `negative` was easier.